<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

 Many legacy systems are powered by COBOL or other older programming languages.
 That means you need to look at how to make them work with newer applications and languages such as Java.
 You must also consider the increasing use of AI and machine learning and how they fit within your business model.

 Choosing the right modernization approach depends on your organization’s needs, risk tolerance, and long-term digital strategy.
-Here are three of the most common approaches—and how OpenLegacy supports each one:
+Here are three of the most common traditional approaches:

 Modernize in place